benkozi/CECE/combo-test-runner/README.md

 baseline: each `baseline_comparisons` entry carries a `sweep_selector` —
-mirroring the sweep structure with regexes at the leaves — that must select exactly one combination, a baseline `ulid` under `CECE_BASELINE_ROOT_DIR`, and an optional per-entry `atol`; structure and attributes exact, data bit-for-bit or within `atol`; unselected combinations skip) — with the driver running once per combination.
+mirroring the sweep structure with regexes at the leaves — that must select exactly one combination, a baseline `ulid` under `CECE_BASELINE_ROOT_DIR`, an optional per-entry `atol`, and a `plot` switch for bias plots; structure and attributes exact, data bit-for-bit or within `atol`; RMSE and difference statistics recorded per file x variable in `<combo_id>-stats-comparison.csv`, concatenated to `stats-comparison.csv` at the root; bias maps + GIF render at session end into `plots-baselines/` on a suite-wide symmetric color scale; unselected combinations skip) — with the driver running once per combination.
 If the driver run fails, its `test_driver_execution` fails and that combination's assertion tests are skipped with a `driver run failed: ...` reason.